gerbssusd/InstructionalCore/slides.md

 Layout: image-left
 image: /image.png
 ---

+# Principal 1

-1) Increases in student learning occur only as a consequence of improvements in:
+## Increases in student learning occur only as a consequence of improvements in:

    <v-clicks>

    - Level of Content
    - Teacher's Knowledge
    - Student Engagement
+   -
    </v-clicks>

    [^1]: City et al., ** Instructional Rounds in Education **